 Here are more mind-blowing artefacts you’ll find in Canadian museums.

 Dr. Lillian Dyck (1945–Present)

 In 1981, Dr. Lillian Dyck became one of the first Indigenous women in Canada to receive a doctorate in the sciences.
 Dyck went on to work as a neuropsychiatry professor at the University of Saskatchewan from 1981-2005, eventually becoming an associate dean.
 Dyck is also the first Indigenous and Chinese-Canadian woman appointed to the federal Senate.
 She retired in 2020 after years of advocating for the rights of Indigenous peoples, Chinese-Canadians, and women.
 She was a leader in the fight for the 2015 inquiry into missing and murdered Indigenous women and girls, challenging the RCMP’s questionable statistics and pushing for harsher sentences for people who harm Indigenous women.
-Last year, she received the YWCA Woman of Distinction Lifetime Achievement Award both for her leadership in the sciences and for serving as a role model within Indigenous communities.
+In 2019, she received the YWCA Women of Distinction Lifetime Achievement Award both for her leadership in the sciences and for serving as a role model within Indigenous communities.